-PESTEL analysis is an outline or tool used by marketers to monitor and analyze external factors (also known as environmental factors) that are likely to impact an organization.
-This helps identify threats and weaknesses which are later used in SWOT analysis.
+PESTEL analysis is an outline or tool used by marketers to monitor and analyze external factors (also known as environmental factors) that are likely to impact an organization, or an organization’s business.

 What does PESTEL Stand for?

 PESTEL is the acronym for political, economic, social, technological, environmental and legal factors.
-Since it’s an acronym, it can also be termed as PESTLE.
+Since it’s an acronym, it can also known as PESTLE.

 How to do a PESTEL Analysis